Market Overview

 Schools

-Fredericksburg leads on school quality with a 73% average pass rate (rated Strong) compared to 60% in Portsmouth.
-Top schools in Fredericksburg include James Monroe High School and Walker-Grant Middle School.
-In Portsmouth, families look to Churchland High School and I.C.
+Fredericksburg has a 73% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Fredericksburg include James Monroe High School and Walker-Grant Middle School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
 See Fredericksburg schools | See Portsmouth schools

 Fredericksburg